revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 - Streams are just sequence of data from a source.
 - With Java 8, we can do manipulation on data using stream API.
 - Example: Youtube
-    - If we are watching a video all the content of the video will not be loaded at once.
-As the time elapses, we will get the content.
+    - If we are watching a video all the content of the video will not be loaded at once.As the time elapses, we will get the content.

 </blockquote>
 </details>

 ---

-14. Can you tell me difference between Collection API and Stream API?
+14.Can you tell me difference between Collection API and Stream API?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)